respawn-network/stormy/README.md

 ## Configuration
 Place a `stormy.yml` in the same folder as the stormy executable or specify a path to the config via the `-c` flag.
+Because we use [viper](https://github.com/spf13/viper) for configuration, you are not limited to yaml files, but may also write your configuration in any major configuration file format, such as json or toml.
 Below is a sample config with all fields filled:

 ```yml